sirbread/walledsnake/README.md

 ## Instructions

 1. **Start the Game:**
-   - Simply run the `walledsnake.py` to start the Snake game.
+   - Simply run `walledsnake.py` to start the Snake game.
    - The control window should pop up automatically.
    - MINIMIZE EVERYTHING (win + d) once you hit run.
 Then, bring up the tkinter window.